 Please avoid using trimethoprim and trimethoprim-sulfamethoxazole preparations when planning for pregnancy and during the first trimester of pregnancy, because these medications may have an adverse impact on the folate balance in your body.
 Trimethoprim (and trimethoprim-sulfamethoxazole) can be safely used during the second and third trimesters of pregnancy.
 There is no contraindication to using them during breastfeeding.

 Please do not use antibiotics in the tetracycline group (e.g. doxicycline, tetracycline and lymecycline) during pregnancy.
 Note, however, that adverse fetal impacts of tetracycline do not emerge unless used at or after week 15 of the pregnancy.
 In other words, if you have used tetracyclines at an early stage, before you were aware of being pregnant, no action is necessary, because such use is not expected to be harmful.
 Because tetracyclines accumulate heavily in bones, please avoid their use during breastfeeding unless there are no safer alternatives available.
-If you have to use tetracyclines during breastfeeding, do not exceed two weeks of use, or in the case of doxicycline do not exceed one week of use if at all possible.
+If you have to use tetracyclines during breastfeeding, do not exceed three weeks of use.

 Fluoroquinolones (e.g. ciprofloxacin, norfloxacin) are not recommended, although they may be indicated if other, more familiar antibiotics are ineffective.
 Fluoroquinolones are not known to cause fetal injury in humans.
 A short course of fluoroquinolone treatment does not prevent breastfeeding.